pavitha16/pavitha16-Privacy-Preserving-Machine-Learning-for-Diabetes-Disease-Classification/README.md

-# pavitha16-Privacy-Preserving-Machine-Learning-for-Diabetes-Disease-
+# pavitha16-Privacy-Preserving-Machine-Learning-for-Diabetes-Disease-Classification

-##🔐 Privacy-Preserving Machine Learning for Diabetes Classification##
-This project demonstrates the application of Differential Privacy (DP) techniques to machine learning models for diabetes classification using the Pima Indians Diabetes Dataset.
+-🔐 Privacy-Preserving Machine Learning for Diabetes Classification This project demonstrates the application of Differential Privacy (DP) techniques to machine learning models for diabetes classification using the Pima Indians Diabetes Dataset.
 It compares model performance and privacy guarantees across different privacy budgets (ε) using logistic regression with:

 ✅ Objective Perturbation